 Aboriginal medical services (now known as Aboriginal Community Controlled Health Services’s to distinguish them from state government controlled services) are controlled by the local Aboriginal community via elected boards of management.

-The primary health care approach adopted by Redfern and other early ACCHS’s was innovative and mirrored international aspirations at the time for accessible, effective, appropriate, needs-based health care with a prevention and social justice focus (and foreshadowded the 1978 WHO Alma-Ata Declaration 1978 on Primary Health Care.)
+The primary health care approach adopted by Redfern and other early ACCHS’s was innovative.
+It mirrored international aspirations at the time for accessible, effective and appropriate needs-based health care with a focus on prevention and social justice (foreshadowing the 1978 WHO Alma-Ata Declaration on Primary Health Care).

 The following goes some way to explaining their significance: